504 LOANS FINANCE

 504 loan program

-What Can I Purchase Using SBA 504 Financing?
+How Can I Use SBA 504 Financing?

 The costs to acquire and improve an existing building are eligible provided that the purchase price is supported by an appraisal acceptable to SBA.
 For a project that is partially leased out, costs for improvements that are an integral part of the structure of the building are eligible project costs.
 Examples of these costs would be facade expenditures, heating, electrical, plumbing and roofing costs.
 However, costs in connection with finishing the interior space to be leased out are not eligible.
 The borrower must occupy at least 51 percent of the rentable property.
 The balance of the rentable property may be leased out, on a long term basis, to any third party, if the loan proceeds were not used to remodel or convert the space to be leased out.